 Hollywood movie studio tours are not cheap and take up a considerable portion of the day.
-Unless you’re a HUGE film fan, we’d recommend picking only one tour before spending the rest of your time and money doing other awesome things in L.A.
+Unless you’re a HUGE film fan, we’d recommend picking only one tour before spending the rest of your time and money on the other awesome things to do and see in Los Angeles.

 As avid movie fans ourselves (but not quite in the HUGE bracket) we chose Warner Bros because our research led us to believe it was the “purest” movie studio.

 Each studio tour has its pros and cons which we’ll get into later, before giving you our opinion on whether Warner Bros is worth the money.

 Let’s find out if Warner Bros is your golden ticket!

 Also Known As: Warner Bros.
 Entertainment Inc. / WB

 Subsidiaries: DC Films, New Line Cinema, Warner Bros Pictures, Castle Rock, Cartoon Network

 How To Get To Warner Bros Studio Tour In Hollywood